Daniel Fast Beginners Guide:

 To get the most out of your Daniel Fast, don’t go it alone.
 We are created by God for community, and other people are often the vehicle God uses to accomplish his will in our lives.
 A new study shows that people who took place in a community weight loss program, lost an average of 10 lbs in six months, compared with a 1 lb average loss for those who did it alone.

-Invite a group of friends, your spouse and kids, your Bible study group or small group at church, and even your church as a whole to participate with you in the Daniel Fast.
+Invite a group of friends, your spouse, and kids, your Bible study group or small group at church, and even your church as a whole to participate with you in the Daniel Fast and use the Daniel Fast recipes provided to make it easy.
 Many churches will do a corporate season of fasting and prayer before a significant season, or at the beginning of a new year, and will pair that fast with special worship services.

 It’s a powerful way to unite the body of Christ in a common cause and seek God as a community.
 Jeremiah 29:13 tells us “You will seek me and find me when you seek me with your whole heart.”
 We know this, when God’s people come together and seek Him, he is listening and mighty to save!

 Groups and churches can use this Daniel Fast Guide, along with the 21 Day Daniel Fast Meal Plan and Prayer Guide, to help make their fast successful.
 To use the guide in a group setting, we only ask that you reference Gospel Centered Health to those using it.